Sources of matter for wormholes in a k-essence theory: Conclusion

+In contrast to previous studies in the literature that focus on black hole solutions \cite{NOVA1,NOVA2}, the present work is devoted to establishing existence and stability criteria for a class of wormhole geometries.
+Moreover, our approach emphasizes the construction of new solutions and the identification of their associated matter sources in astrophysical contexts.
+By comparison, other investigations, such as those reported in Refs. \cite{INTRO42,NOVA4}, are primarily aimed at examining the implications of k-essence theory within cosmological scenarios.
+Our work also reveals that the matter sources supporting wormholes discussed in the literature are not unique.
+Models that are commonly represented by a standard but phantom scalar field \cite{EB3} can also be generated by alternative frameworks, such as $k$-essence models.
+Furthermore, our work goes a step further by investigating the stability of these configurations through QNM and the time-domain evolution method.

 It is well known that the presence of nonlinear electrodynamics can alter the photon trajectories, thereby modifying the shadow and the optical appearance of the solutions \cite{INTRO12}.
 Accordingly, one of our planned future works is to investigate how the sources found in this paper can change the optical appearance of these solutions.
 Another important point is that the stability of the solutions also depends on the type of source considered, so both stable and unstable solutions may occur.
-In future work, we also intend to address this aspect for the k-essence models discussed here and assess how k-essence may affect the stability of the solutions compared to the usual scalar field \cite{INTRO43,Bronnikov:2013coa,Nandi:2016ccg}.
+In this way, as future work, we intend to perform a more detailed stability analysis of these models following the procedure adopted in \cite{Franzin:2023slm}, by perturbing all the fields involved in the solution in order to understand how the choice of matter sources can affect the stability of these models. \cite{INTRO43,Bronnikov:2013coa,Nandi:2016ccg}.

+The scalar field potential shows parameter regions with possible stability (the potential $V(\phi)$ has a minimum, $m_{eff}^2>0$), though a detailed, model-dependent analysis is still required.
+The EB wormhole is generally unstable under geometrical perturbations \cite{gonzalez2009instability,bronnikov2011stability,bronnikov2012instabilities,bronnikov2004conformal,bronnikov2007no}, but alternative approaches indicate possible stability \cite{Nandi:2016ccg}, which may also apply to our models.
+Wormholes supported by phantom matter can be matched to stable exterior solutions, leading to stable configurations \cite{lobo2005stability}.
+In NED, the form of the Lagrangian $L(f)$ can enhance or suppress instabilities, allowing for stable solutions \cite{Bronnikov2022}.
+We believe that our cases may also exhibit stability for an appropriate choice of parameters.
+Our solutions can be matched to an external black hole solution in such a way that our structures represent an interior solution, resembling a regular anisotropic expanding universe, commonly referred to as a black-universe configuration of the Kantowski–Sachs cosmological type \cite{bronnikov2007regular}.